randomnerd/MTProxy/README.md

   1. Obtain a secret, used to connect to telegram servers. curl -s https://core.telegram.org/getProxySecret -o proxy-secret

-  2. Obtail current telegram configuration.
+  2. Obtain current telegram configuration.
 It can change (occasionally), so we encourage you to update it once per day. curl -s https://core.telegram.org/getProxyConfig -o proxy-multi.conf

   3. Generate a secret to be used by users to connect to your proxy